-The German language belongs to the Indo-Germanic group of languages.
+It belongs to the Indo-Germanic group of languages.
 It is the official language of Germany, Austria, and Liechtenstein.
-Some other countries, for example Switzerland, Luxembourg, Italy, and Belgium, have German as one of their official languages.
+Some other countries, for example Switzerland, Luxembourg, Italy, and Belgium, have it as one of their official languages.
 The language has also spread to other countries such as USA, Canada, Argentina, Australia, South Africa, New Zealand and Mexico because of a significant German-speaking diaspora.

-There are an estimated 90-95 million native German speakers across the world.
-10-15 million consider German as their second language.
+There are an estimated 90-95 million native speakers of this language across the world.
+10-15 million consider it as their second language.
 Apart from that, another 75-100 million study it as a foreign language.

-A unique feature of German is the capitalisation of nouns and nominalised words.
+One of its unique features is the capitalisation of nouns and nominalised words.
 Also, compound words (two or more words joined together) are written together as one word, leading to fairly long words.
 For example, ‘children’s book’ in German would be one word ‘Kinderbuch’ (‘Kinder’ meaning ‘child’ and ‘buch’ meaning ‘book’).